-Arkansas’ Tax Free Weekend is here!
-Tax Free Weekend begins Saturday, August 4 at 12:01 a.m. and will last through Sunday, August 5 at 11:59 p.m.
+Arkansas‘ Tax-Free Weekend is here!
+Tax-Free Weekend begins Saturday, August 3 at 12:01 a.m. and will last through Sunday, August 4 at 11:59 p.m.
 Arkansas is one of the few states that has a two-day tax-free weekend rather than a three-day one.
 Here are more details about what does and does not qualify in Arkansas this week.
 Find a complete list, visit here.
+(The link shows 2018, but the information in the link is for the 2019 Sales Tax Holiday.)

 Items that Qualify for Tax-Free Status in Arkansas

-In Arkansas, clothing and footwear up to $100 per item and clothing accessories and equipment of up to $50 qualify for tax free status.
-There is NO limit on qualified school supplies.
+In Arkansas, clothing, and footwear up to $100 per item and clothing accessories and equipment of up to $50 qualify for tax-free status.
+There is NO limit on qualified school supplies, art supplies, or instructional materials.

-Here are examples of clothing and accessory items that qualify for tax free status.
-Find a complete list, visit here.
+Here are examples of clothing and accessory items that qualify for tax-free status.
+For a complete list, visit here.

 - Athletic supporters